Old Navy to pay employees to work the polls on Election Day

-TAMPA, Fla.
+TAMPA, F.L.
 (WFLA) — Old Navy is encouraging its employees to get involved in the election process by paying them to work the polls on Election Day.

 The clothing and accessories retailer announced Tuesday — on National Poll Worker Recruitment Day — that it will compensate employees who work as poll workers with eight hours of pay, even if they’re not scheduled to work that day.